klauswuestefeld/lizardspock/README.md

 Usage
 ----

 Open the RockPaperScissorsActivity class and take a look at the code.
+We assume you know how to use [Sneer](http://sneer.me) and the basics of Android development.

 Accessing the Sneer cloud:
 ```JAVA